SanclerZanella/good_samaritan_org/README.md

   * Each anchor tag has an aria-label attribute describing where that link goes
   * Each section has an aria-labelledby attribute
   * Content has a contrast with the background to improve the visibility
-  * Form inputs have labels
+  * Form inputs have labels or placeholder

 Back to the [Tables of Contents](#tables-of-contents)
 ---